adrianburluc/projects/hotel_management_system/README.md

     It contains the Hotel Management System project, developed in 2021 in Visual Studio using Windows Forms.
     <br>
     <br>
-    Because it is an older project, the variable names in the code were written in romanian instead of english.
+    Because it is an older project, the variable names in the code were written in Romanian instead of English.
     <br>
     <br>